yashikajaincode/PRODIGY_WD_02/README.md

 # Stopwatch Web Application 🚀

 ## Overview 🌟
-Welcome to Prodigy Web Development Project 02!
 This project showcases a comprehensive web development task that includes various features and functionalities aimed at demonstrating best practices in web design and development.

 ## Features ✨
 - **Responsive Design** 📱: The web application is fully responsive and works seamlessly on devices of all sizes.